-When it comes to preparing the best lunch, anticipate the weather and where you'll be for this meal.
+When it comes to preparing the best lunch, anticipate the weather and where you’ll be for this meal.
 If you are planning to eat lunch on the trail, sandwiches and wraps work well.
 If you will be close to your camp kitchen, hot soup is a real treat on a chilly day.
-Here are a few of my favorites.
+Here are a few favorites.

 Make a sandwich of whole wheat bread with your favorite nut butter and banana slices.
 These almond butter packets don’t require refrigeration and are bursting with heart-healthy fats.

 This flavorful, simple Mediterranean chicken wrap has only feta that needs refrigeration or omit it altogether.

 Dice the chicken and place it into a medium-sized bowl.
 Cut olives in half and chop the artichoke hearts.
 Mix both with the chicken.
 Finely dice a small amount of red onion and cut cherry tomatoes in half.
 Add both to the chicken mixture.
 Add the Italian dressing and cheese to the chicken and toss well.
 Serve the chicken salad inside a lettuce leaf or the wrap you choose.

 Snacks provide extra energy to fuel any and all of your outdoor activities.
 Here are some ideas to get you started.

 Many of these dietitian-approved snacks do not require refrigeration, which means you’ll have cooler space for other meals.
 A favorite snack from the above link is sardines and crackers.
 Rich in essential nutrients, sardines pack a punch.
 Add an apple for additional fiber and slow-acting carbohydrates.